Al Maktoum International Airport

-When fully completed (originally expected 2027), the airport will contain transport modes, logistics, and value-added services, including manufacturing and assembly, in a single free economic zone.
+When fully completed (not before 2035), the airport will contain transport modes, logistics, and value-added services, including manufacturing and assembly, in a single free economic zone.
 It will cover an area of 14400 ha.
 The airport has a projected annual capacity of 12 e6t of freight and between 160 million and 260 million passengers.
 As of 2021, only a handful of airlines operated passenger services out of Al Maktoum International Airport with a focus on freight activity.

-A completion of the project is yet to be confirmed.
+Emirates plans to use the airport as its only hub once the first expansion is complete, with Dubai International Airport to be closed down once Al Maktoum International Airport expansion is completed.

 History

 Construction

-The 4500 × 60 m runway was completed in 600 days and subsequently underwent tests over the following six to eight months in order to fulfil its CAT III-C requirements.
+The 4500 × 60 m runway was completed in 2007 after 600 days of construction with tests planned over the following six to eight months in order to fulfill its CAT III-C requirements.
 Construction of the airport's cargo terminal, the Al Maktoum Airport Cargo Gateway, which cost around US$75 million, was 50% complete by the end of 2008.

-During the first phase of the project, the airport is planned to handle around 200000 t of cargo per year, with the possibility of increasing to 800000 t.
-The passenger terminal at this phase is designed to have a capacity of 5 million passengers per year.
+During the first phase of the project, the airport was planned to handle around 200000 t of cargo per year, with the possibility of increasing to 800000 t.
+The passenger terminal at this phase was designed to have a capacity of 5 million passengers per year.
 It was planned to be the largest airport in the world in terms of freight handled, moving up to 12 e6t per year in 2013.
+It is expected to handle 150 million passengers by 2032.

-The project was originally expected to be fully operational by 2017, although the 2007–2012 global financial crisis subsequently postponed the completion of the complex to 2027.
+The project was originally expected to be fully operational by 2017, although the 2008 financial crisis subsequently postponed the completion of the complex to 2027.
 Previous working names for the airport complex have included "Jebel Ali International Airport", "Jebel Ali Airport City", and "Dubai World Central International Airport".
-It has been named after the late Sheikh Maktoum bin Rashid Al Maktoum, the former ruler of Dubai.
+The airport was eventually named the Al Maktoum International Airport after the House of Maktoum which rules the Emirate of Dubai.
 The total cost of the airport has been estimated by the Dubai government to be $82 billion.
-The Dubai Central airport in Dubai has also been called a white elephant.